shumez/NetworkScience/c03/note.md

     - Small-world property(+)

-## 03.10 Summary - Real Networks are Not Random
+## 03.10 Summary: Real Networks are Not Random